-The Department of Education and Skills provides subsidised school transport for post-primary pupils who live more than 4.8 kilometres away from the appropriate school.
+The Department of Education provides subsidised school transport for post-primary pupils who live more than 4.8 kilometres away from the appropriate school.

-Bus Éireann runs the school bus service and the Department of Education and Skills decides the annual fares.
+Bus Éireann runs the school bus service and the Department of Education decides the annual fares.
 The Department and Bus Éireann determine what is the relevant school, having regard to ethos, language and the shortest traversable route from the child’s home.

 The service is only provided where there are at least 10 eligible pupils in a distinct locality that can be economically serviced by a bus route.
 Even when a pupil meets the age and distance criteria for school transport, there is no legal entitlement to transport.